kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 #### Target Filters

-Target filters allow you to further conextualize your predictive query by dropping certain target rows that do not meet a specified condition.
+Target filters allow you to further conextualize your predictive query by dropping certain target rows that do not meet a specific condition.
-By using a `WHERE` clause, you can drop target rows from your aggregation.
+By using a `WHERE` clause within the target expression (valid for all aggregation types), you can drop rows from being aggregated.
-For example, the following is an example of using the `WHERE` operator within an aggregation for target filters:
+For example:

 ```
 PREDICT COUNT(transactions.* WHERE transactions.price > 10, 0, 7, days) FOR users.user_id=1
 ```

-Target filters can reference any column within the target table, and can be extended via logical operations.
+Target filters must be static and thus can ONLY reference columns within the target table being aggregated.
+Cross-table references, subqueries, and joins are NOT supported.

 ## Entity Filters

 KumoRFM makes entity-specific predictions based on in-context examples, collected from a historical snapshot of the relational data.
 Entity filters can be used to provide more control over how KumoRFM collects in-context examples.
 For example, to exclude `users` without recent activity from the context, we can write:

 ```
 PREDICT COUNT(orders.*, 0, 30, days)>0 FOR users.user_id=1 WHERE COUNT(orders.*, -30, 0, days) > 0
 ```

-This limits the in-context examples to predicting churn for active users only.
+This limits the in-context examples for predicting churn to active users only.
-These filters are NOT applied to the provided entity list.
+Note that these filters are NOT applied to the provided entity list.

 Both static and temporal filters can be used as entity filters.
-If you use temporal filters, then the start and end parameters need to be backwards looking, e.g., `start < 0` and `end <= 0`.
+If you use temporal entity filters, the `<start_offset>` and `<end_offset>` parameters need to be backward looking, i.e. `<start_offset> < 0` and `<end_offset> <= 0`.
-Still, end values need to be greater than start values.
+Still, `<end_offset>` values need to be strictly greater than `<start_offset>` values.
+For temporal entity filters, `<start_offset>` can also be defined as `-INF` to include all historical data from the beginning of the dataset.

-For forward looking entity filters and to investigate hypothetical scenarios and evaluate impact of your actions or decisions, you can use the `ASSUMING` keyword instead.
+In order to to investigate hypothetical scenarios and to evaluate impact of your actions or decisions, you can use the `ASSUMING` keyword (instead of `WHERE`) to write forward looking entity filters.
 For example, you may want to investigate how much a user will spend if you give them a certain coupon or notification.
-`ASSUMING` keyword is followed by a future-looking assumption, which will be assumed to be true during predictions.
+`ASSUMING` keyword is followed by a future-looking assumption, which will be assumed to be true for the entity IDs we predict for.

 ```
 PREDICT COUNT(orders.*, 0, 30, days)>0 FOR users.user_id=1 ASSUMING COUNT(notifications.*, 0, 7, days)>0